vigonotion/aiomusiccast/docs/about/contributing.md

 There is no automated test suite yet.
 Static checks are the primary safety net.

+Docstrings follow the NumPy convention; the pre-commit hooks (docformatter and Ruff) keep them consistent automatically.

 ```text
 $ uv run ruff format aiomusiccast
 $ uv run ruff check aiomusiccast